software-students-spring2025/5-final-nopylint/README.md

 This project uses an `x.env` file to manage environment variables securely.

-- The `x.env` file is already set up with all required variables **except for your OpenAI API key**.
+- The `x.env` file is already set up with all required variables **except for OpenAI API key**.
 - If you have a raspberry pi for testing, you can set `USE_MOCK_SENSOR=false`
-- You must manually add the key to this file before running the app.
+- You must manually add the key to this file before running the app

 #### To do:
-1. Open the `x.env` file located at the project root.
+1. Open the `x.env` file located at the project root
 2. Add the OpenAI API key (shared in Discord Channel)

 ### 1 · Set up environment